The Bible and slavery

 The Bible contains many references to slavery, which was a common practice in antiquity.
+In the course of human history, slavery was a typical feature of civilization, predated written records, and existed in most societies throughout history.
+Slavery is an economic phenomenon.
 Biblical texts outline sources and the legal status of slaves, economic roles of slavery, types of slavery, and debt slavery, which thoroughly explain the institution of slavery in Israel in antiquity.
 The Bible stipulates the treatment of slaves, especially in the Old Testament.
 There are also references to slavery in the New Testament.
+In both testaments and Jewish culture, there are also practices of manumission, releasing from slavery.
+The treatment and experience of slaves in both testaments was complex, diverse and differed from those of surrounding cultures.

 Many of the patriarchs portrayed in the Bible were from the upper echelons of society, owned slaves, enslaved those in debt to them, bought their fellow citizens' daughters as concubines, and consistently enslaved foreign men to work on their fields.
-Masters were men, and it is not evident that women were able to own slaves until the Elephantine papyri in the 400s BC.
-Other than these instances, it is unclear whether or not state-instituted slavery was an accepted practice.
+Masters were usually men, but the Bible portrays upper-class women from Sarah to Esther and Judith with their enslaved maids, as do the Elephantine papyri in the 400s BC.

 It was necessary for those who owned slaves, especially in large numbers, to be wealthy because the masters had to pay taxes for Jewish and non-Jewish slaves because they were considered part of the family unit.
 Slaves were seen as an important part of the family's reputation, especially in Hellenistic and Roman times, and slave companions for a woman were seen as a manifestation and protection of a woman's honor.
 As time progressed, domestic slavery became more prominent, and domestic slaves, usually working as an assistant to the wife of the patriarch, allowed larger houses to run more smoothly and efficiently.

-In the 19th century United States, abolitionists and defenders of slavery debated the Bible's message on the topic.
-Abolitionists used texts from both the Old and New Testaments to argue for the manumission of slaves, and against kidnapping or "stealing men" to own or sell them as slaves.
+Slaves had rights including protection from abuse, could own possessions, had opportunities for redemption and freedom; partly extending from God freeing his people from slavery in Egypt.
+Compared to neighboring societies, biblical laws had humanitarian elements and treated bonded individuals as persons, including encoding asylum for foreign fugitive slaves into law.
+According to Hector Avalos, the laws were ethnic based, gendered, and varied depending on the origin and social status of those enslaved.